Mascerade/supervised-product-matching/README.md

 The `data_scrapers` directory uses web scraping scripts to get raw data (like product titles for laptops off of different retailers) to be processed into training data.

+`common.py` and `preprocessing.py` are functions used throughout the other scripts

+## Package (Under `supervised_product_matching`)
 The `model_architectures` directory contains different neural network architectures to use for training (all written using pytorch).
 They include:
 * BERT
 * CharacterBERT
 * CharacterBERT with my custom Transformer added on top
 * CharacterBERT that concatenates word embeddings together as opposed to adding and averaging

-`common.py` and `preprocessing.py` are functions used throughout the other scripts
+`config.py` just contains variables needed to define the model architectures.
+`model_preprocessing` contains code to format data to feed into the model.

+The reason for the seperate folder (which is really a package) is to make the model more portable.
+By installing this package using:
+`pip install git+https://github.com/Mascerade/supervised-product-matching#egg=supervised_product_matching`, the models generated can be used in other projects.